loremipson/cyanea/README.md

 # :octopus: cyanea

-> ⚠️ **Alpha Release**: This library is in active development.
+> ⚠️ **Alpha Release**: Version 3.x of this library is in active development.
 Breaking changes are expected.
 Do not use in production.

 Named after the Cyanea Octopus for its remarkable color-changing abilities, cyanea is a systematic color palette generator that creates perceptually uniform design tokens from any input color.